-Students seeking special study are expected to have developed the ability to gather and analyzing data (quantitative and qualitative) and work autonomously and effectively to complete an independent project.
+Students seeking directed study are expected to have developed the ability to gather and analyzing data (quantitative and qualitative) and are expected to work autonomously and effectively to complete an independent project.

 REQUIRED READINGS AND WORKS

 Suggested readings are individually assigned to each student based on their project selection.
 Course readings are provided on the CANVAS learning platform.